senyosimpson/blog/blog/content/posts/grokking-grpc.md

 }
 ```

-The client is straightforward - in fact I just copied it from the examples repository.
+The client is straightforward, I just copied it from the examples repository.
 The main line of consequence is the request to the server.

 ```go
 r, err := client.Greet(ctx, &pb.HelloRequest{Name: name})